WyLyu/UPOsHam/docs/index.rst

 Homepage of UPOsHam’s documentation
 ===================================

 Welcome to the documentation for computing Unstable Periodic Orbits (*UPOs*) in two degrees of freedom Hamiltonian (*Ham*) systems

-.. _sect-theory:
 .. toctree::
    :maxdepth: 2
-   :caption: Theory
+   :caption: Introduction

    doc